Latest News

 PPG meeting is between PPG members and GPS Healthcare staff and members of the public cannot attend unless they are a member.

-If you would like to become a member of the PPG please follow the links on the website to join.
+If you would like to become a member of the PPG please follow the links at the top of the website to join.

 Published on 24th Aug 2023